yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/properties.md

 showAsideToc: false
 ---

 These functions return the various dimensional properties that jointly characterize an array.
-This set of thre completely specify the shape and size:
+These three together completely specify the shape and size:

 - its dimensionality (`int`) ;
 - the lower bound along each dimension (`int`);
 - the upper bound along each dimension (`int`).

-There are functions for returing two other properties: the length along each dimension (`int`); and its cardinality (`int`).
+There are functions for returning two other properties: the length along each dimension (`int`); and its cardinality (`int`).
 But each of these can be derived from set set of the lower and upper bounds for all the dimensions.
 There is also a function that returns the values for the lower and upper bounds for all the dimensions as a single `text` value.

 ## Overview